 Search results for:

-A recent report released by security analysts estimates that "cybercrime" costs "_the global economy above $400 billion each year_", according to a recent article published on the Telegraph's website.
-The article indicates that the findings of a report conducted by security giant McAfee show that "_cyber espionage_" and personal information theft "_is believed to have affected more than 800 million people_" in the year 2013 alone.
+A recent report released by security analysts estimates that "_cybercrime_" costs "_the global economy above $400 billion each year_", according to a recent article published on the Telegraph's website.
+Furthermore, the article indicates that the findings of a report conducted by security giant McAfee show that "_cyber espionage_" and personal information theft "_is believed to have affected more than 800 million people_" in the year 2013 alone.

 Data generated by this report calculates that the resulting financial damage caused by "_cyber theft_" in Europe could leave 150,000 individuals without jobs due to the aftermath effects to "_trade between nations, competitiveness, innovation, and global economic growth_" and also the slowdown of "_global innovation_, "according to the Telegraph article.
 After studying the report results, McAfee would like to see governments make an effort to begin collecting cybercrime data to assist their authorities seriously and "_companies make better choices about risk and policy_, "according to the article.